Utilizing the extensive data and metrics that SC Order Tags & Flows can gather, to enhance your Shopify store’s future performance.

 And, yes, it also helps keep customers satisfied, because those automatic workflows help streamline fulfillment (i.e. get packages prepped and delivered to buyers ASAP.)

 Dynamic tags allow you to collect invaluable data from customer orders that can be used to:

 And ultimately, help drive additional sales down the road.

-Beyond prompting the efficient packaging and delivery of customers’ orders, you can set up Order Tagger to track key characteristics of an order that provide insight into your customers’ needs.
+Beyond prompting the efficient packaging and delivery of customers’ orders, you can set up SC Order Tags & Flows to track key characteristics of an order that provide insight into your customers’ needs.